Skip to main content

 Git Commands

 Git and its commands is essential for efficient version control and collaboration.
 Git provides a plethora of commands to manage your codebase effectively.
-In this comprehensive guide, we’ll explore various Git commands, what they are used for, and provide engaging examples of how to use them.
+For guidance on organizing your work across teams and releases, see our guide on branching strategies.
+In this comprehensive guide, we'll explore various Git commands, what they are used for, and provide engaging examples of how to use them.

 What is Git?